Different Types Of LED

 LED lighting uses 75% less energy compared to the incandescent alternative.
 Over time, that can result in an astronomical amount of saved energy if you equate for all of the homes using LED lighting in the world.
 And with the popularity of LED lighting constantly growing, many different types of LED lights have been created over the years:

 Given how the technology surrounding LED lighting has become highly advanced over the past decade or so, these lights are getting smaller and more compact.
 That being said, one of the more common types of LED lights today is miniature LEDs, which include chip, nano, and pico LEDs.
-These lights are extremely small and typically come in a single color or shape.
+These lights are extremely small and typically come in a single colour or shape.
 The common applications where we see these miniature lights are in remote controls, calculators, and mobile phones.
 And given the less complex design and minuscule size, these lights can easily be placed onto a circuit board without needing a device used to control heat.
 This makes these lights perfect for technologically advanced industries across the globe.
 In addition, it’s important to note that these lights come in three different types:

 RGB or Red Green Blue